aws-samples/serverless-patterns/apigw-apikey-tenantid-cdk/README.md

     ```
 1. Deploy the stack:
     ```
-    cdk deploy
+    cdk deploy --all
     ```

 Note the outputs from the CDK deployment process.
-The output will include the API Gateway URL, DynamoDB table name, Cognito User Pool ID, and User Pool Client ID.
+The output will include the Usage Plan ID, API Key ID, API Gateway URL, DynamoDB table name, Cognito User Pool ID, and User Pool Client ID.

 ## How it works